 These cookies are just the best.
 Chewy and soft, super buttery, chocolatey with the perfect flavors of pumpkin and spice.
-They're also only 2 net carbs per cookie.
+They're also only 3 net carbs per cookie.
 We consider them quite nutritious actually, since they are completely sugar free, gluten-free and super low in carbs.

-- Unsalted butter (melted and cooled)
+- Unsalted butter - Melted and cooled.